gulbalasalamov/bank-loan-application/README.md

 # Bank Loan Aplication

+The purpose of this project is to build a potential backend system for bank loan application.

 The product is live and active on Heroku environment.
 The app is a demonstration for a loan application system.

 Verified users can register as bank customer and apply to loan.